GHOST-UntraceableDigitalDissident/cold-root-identity/README.md

 `pytest -v`
 Any change to key derivation, lineage semantics, or event structure will cause tests to fail until vectors are intentionally regenerated and versioned.

+### HKDF parameters (normative)

+Epoch derivation uses HKDF-SHA256 with the following exact parameters:

+- IKM: the 32 byte root seed (decoded from hex)
+- salt: the UTF-8 string `nostr-cold-root`
+- info: the UTF-8 string `epoch:` concatenated with the epoch label
+  (example: `epoch:2025-Q1`)
+- L: 32 bytes of output

+Any implementation must use these parameters to reproduce the vectors in `tests/vectors/cold_root_identity.v1.json`.

 ---

 # **Installation**